codio-templates/processing-demo/.guides/content/Static-Methods-076d.md

 This works, but the combined area has to be calculated by the user.
 Since the combined area is related to the `Rectangle` class, a better solution would be to add this functionality to the class.
 Another type of method in Java is a static method.
 Static methods use the `static` keyword in the method definition.

 Static methods are most often used to add functionality to the whole class and not just an instance of the class.
 A good rule of thumb is to use a static method when none of the attributes of an instance are changed.
 In the example below, the attributes for the `r1` and `r2` object do not change.
-So a static method is a better choice than an instance method
+So a static method is a better choice than an instance method.

 ```java
 //add class definitions below this line